nbarbettini/little-aspnetcore-book/chapters/mvc-basics/create-models.md

 Each property is followed by `get; set;`, which is a shorthand way of saying the property is read/write (or more technically, it has a getter and setter methods).

 At this point, it doesn't matter what the underlying database technology is.
 It could be SQL Server, MySQL, MongoDB, Redis, or something more exotic.
 This model defines what the database row or entry will look like in C# so you don't have to worry about the low-level database stuff in your code.
-This style of model is sometimes called a "plain ol' C# object" or POCO.
+This simple style of model is sometimes called a "plain old C# object" or POCO.

 ### The view model